kadirbekar/dynamic-color-picker/README.md

 # don't forget to import those packages into pubspec.yaml file.

-# I've left necessary comments in the files to understand how it works
+# I've left necessary comments in the files to make you understand how it works